ckeditor/ckeditor5-dev/packages/ckeditor5-dev-tests/README.md

 1. Safari 11 - OS X High Sierra

 In order to run BrowserStack, you need to specify the `--username` and `--access-key` options.
 By default, we execute the tests on all browsers listed above.
-You can use an option `--browser` to change it.
+You can use an option `--browsers` to change it.

 #### Examples